Motorway Services Online

 The government did begin to permit much smaller developments, some of which were barely more than a forecourt.
 When the operators did show an interest, their design work was often cheap and uninspiring.
 Inside, bland cafés had replaced lavish grills, and complaints about quality were stacking in.
 Financially, the government felt they were getting the bare minimum return, which was hardly justifying their investment.

 At the end of the decade, the Prior Report tried to right all the wrongs in the regulations, meaning progress was suspended for a while.
-A new government wanted to "disengage", with the emphasis shifting from service stations being places to repair and refuel vehicles to improving customer feedback, and reviewing unhelpful tax arrangements which were discouraging investment.
+The new government wanted to "disengage", with the emphasis shifting from service stations being places to repair and refuel vehicles to improving customer feedback, and reviewing unhelpful tax arrangements which were discouraging investment.
 Catering no longer needed to be spread across several buildings, and in fact could be provided entirely by machines if desired.
 Food quality dropped dramatically - but at least they had a menu people wanted to buy from.

 At Gordano and Exeter, the government couldn't find any suitable places for service areas, so they started being shoehorned into tiny corners at busy roundabouts.
 This would prove to be a mistake.